allwynfernandes/code-in-english/the-lego-blocks.md

 If you seriously struggle with learning programming, think of each of those instructions as independent lego blocks.
 Deal with them one at a time.
 There really isn't more to them.
 Perseverance and curiosity are the only two things you need as a begginer programmer.
 Those two virtues go a long way.
 No wonder NASA picked them as the perfect words to christen their [Mars rovers](https://mars.nasa.gov/mars2020/spacecraft/rover/body/) with ;)

+## Programmer as a translator
+In many ways (but certainly not all) a programmer works like a glorified transaltor.
+Just as a translator would be handed a bank statement written in French and asked to get it translated to English, so too is the programmer handed a 'Design brief' (written in English) and asked to be translated to Python, Javascript or HTML.
+Knowing the meaning of words in French and it's equivalent in English makes a translator valuable.
+In the same way, taking a design brief and converting it to functional programs, fast loading pages, and beautiful websites is the job of the programmer.
+Now, there are three types of programmers - Front end, the folks who design how things look; Back end, the folks who design how things work.
+Full stack, those who do both.

 ## Learning to code
 #### Learning just in time vs all at once